Dayton Wrongful Death Lawyers

 Learn more about your legal options during a free consultation

 It takes time to process the grief from the loss of a loved one.
 If you are considering filing a wrongful death case, Elk & Elk can help you meet important deadlines and vigorously advocate on your family’s behalf while treating you with respect and compassion.
 We serve clients in Dayton, as well as statewide.
-To set up a free case consultation, call us at 1-800-ELK-OHIO or email us.
+To set up a free case consultation, call us anytime at (937) 401-2114 or email us.